curl/everything-curl/usingcurl-returns.md

     another error with the HTTP error code being 400 or above.
 This return code only appears if `-f, --fail` is used.

  23. Write error.
-Curl couldn't write data to a local filesystem or similar. curl receives data chunk by chunk from the network and it stores it like at (or writes it to stdout), one piece at a time.
+Curl could not write data to a local filesystem or similar. curl receives data chunk by chunk from the network and it stores it like at (or writes it to stdout), one piece at a time.
 If that write action gets an error, this is the exit status.